Skip to content

 git status

-# If you have local modifications you want to preserve:
+# Commit local modifications you want to keep

 git add .